strongloop/strongloop.com2/_posts/loopback-as-an-event-publisher.md

 {"model":"accounts","message":{"_id":"26dd638e8462387f03f2f6f25e4e6926","_rev":"1-08fb96a08261081dcd24b7a1629c8cde","name":"James Bond","type":"Demo","region":"Bangalore"}}
 ```

-This proves that LoopBack can be extended for the events side of the story in a seamless way which is:
+This proves that LoopBack can be seamlessly extended for the events side of the story in a way which is:

   * Generic - Using strong-pubsub abstracts away broker specific interfaces.